 -William Shakespeare (Romeo and Juliet)

 As beautiful and diverse as the rose is in appearance, it’s main attraction to most is the aroma.
-The scent of the rose can vary, depending on the type of rose, the soil pH, time of day or year, and the water and humidity levels.
-Hence when people are asked to describe the scent of a rose, answers can range from fruity, floral, musky to spicy.
+The scent of the rose can vary too, depending on the type of rose, soil pH, time of day or year, and water and humidity levels.
+Therefore, when people are asked to describe the scent of a rose, answers can vary from fruity, floral, musky to spicy.

-The scent of the rose comes from it’s delicate petals and it takes approximately 20,000 roses to produces one 10ml bottle of Rose Absolute.
+The scent of the rose comes from it’s delicate petals and it takes approximately 20,000 roses to produce one 10ml bottle of Rose Absolute.
 That’s a lot of roses!
-So as you can imagine it’s quite an expensive oil and as a result is considered a luxury oil.
+So as you can imagine it’s quite an expensive oil and as a result is considered a real luxury!

-It also has great benefits to the health and is a valuable oil in Aromatherapy as a stress and anxiety reliever, helping to lift the mood and reduce symptoms of depression.
-It’s also useful for skin due to it’s anti-inflammatory and antioxidant properties.
+Rose oil is very beneficial and can help to relieve stress and anxiety, lift the mood and reduce symptoms of depression.
+It’s also useful for skin, due to it’s anti-inflammatory and antioxidant properties.
 If you would like to see our Rose inspired creations you can visit our Rose Collection page here

 Boskabady et al – Pharmalogical effects of Rosa Damanscena –Iran J Basic Med Sci.
 2011 Jul-Aug; 14(4): 295–307.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3586833/